Dante-010/obsidian_vault/Tesis/Paper/Taxonomy of Evasion Problems in Graphs.md

 #### Introducidas en el paper

 > However, the community deception task, as defined by Fionda and Pirrò [8] , does not have a binary outcome, unlike our community membership hiding goal.
-Instead, the authors intro- duce a smooth measure, the Deception Score, that combines three criteria for effective community masking: reachability, spreadness, and hiding.
+Instead, the authors introduce a smooth measure, the Deception Score, that combines three criteria for effective community masking: reachability, spreadness, and hiding.
 While it might seem plausible to extend our method for community deception by running multiple membership hiding tasks for each node in the target community, this straightforward strategy might be too aggressive due to our more stringent (i.e., binary) definition of deception goal.
 A more nuanced approach could involve leveraging the structural properties of each node in the community to mask (e.g., their degree) to cleverly select target nodes for membership hiding.
 Further exploration of this strategy is left for future research.

 [[Evading Community Detection via Counterfactual Neighborhood Search.pdf#page=2&selection=22,11,46,28|Evading Community Detection via Counterfactual Neighborhood Search, page 2]]